EliasAsche/COP4331_FinalProject/src/main/java/oop/project/library/argument/README.md

 One good design decision in our argument system is using ArgumentType<T> as the main abstraction.
 That was nice because it let us support normal primitive types, custom parsing, and enums without hardcoding special cases all over the place.

-Another good design decision is keeping validation attached to the argument itself with validate(...).
+Another good design decision is keeping validation attached to the argument itself with validate().
 I think that made stuff like ranges, choices, and regex feel a lot cleaner since the validation stays close to the thing being parsed.

 Bad design decisions